How We Operate

 Students arriving late should report first to the main office and then immediately to class.
 Students leaving early should check out in the front office.
 Students may only leave with adults identified on the registration form or with other prior permission.

 Due to the flexibility of the MLC program, it is not always possible to have students respond directly to telephone messages nor, due to spontaneous field trips, may they always be available for unplanned pick-up.

 This is the basic information we need from each of our families.
 Review all information at the start of the year and make sure that it is both current and accurate.
 Emergency contacts should know they are listed.
 If you check the medical information box for allergies or current conditions, please provide specific information.
 Signatures are needed, as are updates as entries change.
 A copy of each student's birth certificate should be presented at the time of district enrollment.

-Spontaneous Field Trips
+Walking Field Trips

 Student Medical Information and Release Form

 This form provides our staff with easily accessible emergency information while on trips.